dtoma-plenty/dtoma-plenty/README.md

 ### Short introduction
-Long story short: I'm a self-thought computer enthusiast with a focus on building & designing web applications while coding in Angular, jQuery or plain-old Vanilla Javascript.
+Long story short: I'm a self-thought computer enthusiast with a particular interest in creating and designing web applications using Angular, jQuery, or pure Vanilla Javascript coding.

 ### Personal motto
 > A developer's journey never ends, there's always something new to learn.